mo-renike/findChow/CONTRIBUTING.md

 # Everything Amala
 ### Introduction to the Project
- This is A React-Based Web Application to find everything ..(well, almost everything) you need to know about amala using Google Places API.
+ This is A React-Based Web Application to find amala spots in a user's location using Google Places API.

 ### App Features
 - Display X number of amala spots by default using a default location (Near Lekki, Lagos Nigeria).